Skip to main content

 • Compile from Python AST instead of tracing

-• Groupshared memory support
+• Groupshared and local memory support (no CPU yet)

 • Automatic data caching and reuse